Lupiax/stts-utilities/README.md

 **Note**: In your game settings, make sure to set VB-Audio CABLE as your microphone so that others can hear you.
 License

+# License

 This repository is licensed under the MIT license.

+# Contributions

+Contributions are always welcome, if you got anything to improve, feel free to make a PR.